vanheeringen-lab/gimmemotifs/docs/reference.rst

 -  ``-g GENOME``

    Name of the genome to use.
-This can be the name of a genome installed with genomepy or the path to a FASTA file.
+This can be the name of a genome installed with `genomepy <https://github.com/simonvh/genomepy>`_ or the path to a FASTA file.

 - ``-p PFMFILE``, ``--pfmfile PFMFILE``

   PFM file with motifs to use for known motif analysis.
-You can use a custom PFM file, or use any of the databases included with GimmeMotifs such as ``JASPAR2020_vertebrates``, ``HOMER``, ``HOCOCOMOv11_HUMAN`` or ``CIS-BP``.
+You can use a custom PFM file, or use any of the databases included with GimmeMotifs such as, for instance,  ``JASPAR2020_vertebrates``, ``HOMER``, ``HOCOCOMOv11_HUMAN`` or ``CIS-BP``.
 By default, a database of clustered vertebrate motifs is used, ``gimme.vertebrate.v5.0``.
 This database has a limited motif redundancy.